Loading…

 Design / UX

-- Usability testing — 33% describe testing without the specific term.
+2. Usability testing - described without the specific term.

 Designers often list software (Figma, Sketch) but not methodology.
 Both matter.